 Disabling Automatic Playback

-In the case where you would like more control over the application's
+In case you would like more control over the application

 managesAudioSession property to manage automatic playback.